All VR glasses are very good in their own field, but the Oculus Quest is really a game-changer.

 Oculus Rift S

-If you don't have a VR-ready computer or console - or if you're looking for a relatively cheap VR headset - the Oculus Quest is the first standalone VR headset with room-scale.
+If you don't have a VR-ready computer or console - or if you're looking for a relatively inexpensive VR headset - the Oculus Quest is the first standalone VR headset with room scale.
 A Snapdragon 835 processor in the headset provides 1440 x 1600 pixels per eye with a refresh rate of 72 Hz - without cables and without external base stations.
 The games you can play on the Oculus Quest are not or the same graphics quality as games that could be played on a computer.
-But the Oculus Quest does the trick to deliver the easiest and most accessible VR experience yet.
+But the Oculus Quest does the job or delivering the easiest and most accessible VR experience yet.
 You put on the headset and you can start immediately with the best and newest VR content.
 If you're just getting started with VR - or are looking for a gaming headset but don't want to buy a computer - the Oculus Quest 64 GB and Oculus Quest 128 GB a very good headset to choose.

 If you have a want to take a look at the world or VR, without immediately spending a lot or money; then the Oculus Go is a good choice for you.
 The Oculus Go is the most affordable standalone VR headset on the market, offering a great wireless VR experience.
 With a resolution or 1280 x 1440 pixels per eye, the image is sharper than the original Oculus Rift and HTC Vive.
 Movements also look smooth, even with the relatively low refresh rate of 72 Hz.
 The disadvantage or the Oculus Quest is that this headset only has 3 DoF.
 You can therefore only look around with the headset on, and not move through an open space.
 But are you looking for a mobile VR headset that you can easily grab to watch a VR video?
 Then the Oculus Go 32 GB or Oculus Go 64 GB a good choice!